 To find Heyoon, you’d drive out into the middle of nowhere, deep in the country, and park alongside a dirt road.
 A fence ran along the property line, with signs explicitly telling passers-by to keep out.

 Once over the fence, a path behind a white farmhouse led to a thin line of trees, and then to a huge field.
 And there was something else there in the field.
 Something man-made.
 Something really big.

-The structure made of mostly of wood, with a canopy of teflon and nylon stretched over a metal frame.
+The structure made mostly of wood, with a canopy of Teflon and nylon stretched over a metal frame.
 From the base, there were stairs up to a platform about 10 feet off the ground, suspended over a boulder about the size of a Volkswagon Bug.
-At the top of the stairs there are these two pieces of glass in the floor.
+At the top of the stairs, there are these two pieces of glass in the floor.
 Etched into one of the pieces of glass was an inscription in an ornate, Gaelic font: THE HEYOON PAVILION.

 Alex and his friends would sneak to Heyoon at least once a month through their teenage years.
 They’d drink, they’d smoke pot, they’d talk about the meaning of life.

 There were a number of myths about why Heyoon was there.
 Maybe it commemorated the owner’s dead daughter.
 Or maybe it was built along ley lines.
 Or that it was created for a wedding ceremony.
 Or that it was designed for paganistic rituals or for stargazing.